PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/features-listing.md

 Each feature has it's own ID, Name, Value, and Position where it is placed in the list.

-There is a search bar which has inputs of "ID", "Name", "Position" which will help to find a specific feature if there are a lot of them created.

 ### Settings wheel
 When clicking on the settings wheel, three options are displayed: